sjkelleyjr/Deadlock/outline/final_approach.md

-# Final Approach: Corporate Chaos
+# Final Approach: Seg Fault

 ## Core Concept
 A comedic novel about three engineers surviving corporate absurdity in their own ways, sharing cynical camaraderie without trying to change each other or the system.
 Inspired by the tone of *Catch-22* and *MASH*.